douglasdrake/GHCN-stations/README.md

         [http://janmatuschek.de/LatitudeLongitudeBoundingCoordinates](http://janmatuschek.de/LatitudeLongitudeBoundingCoordinates).
         This code finds a bounding box that contains all points within a great-circle distance radius of the target coordinate.
         This limits the number of stations for which we need to compute the great-circle distance to the target.
-4. Leaflet was used to plot the coordinates of the returned stations.
+4. Leaflet is used to plot the coordinates of the returned stations.
-5. D3 was used to render an HTML table with the station information.
+5. D3 is used to render an HTML table with the station information.
-6. The App was deployed to Heroku [ghcn-filter](https://ghcn-filter.herokuapp.com/)
+6. The App is deployed to Heroku [https://ghcn-leaflet.herokuapp.com/](https://ghcn-leaflet.herokuapp.com/).

 # Useful Extension (Further Work)
 1. Use geocoding to find the station(s) closest to a given city.